asb219/evaluate-SOC-models/README.md

 ## Issues

-If you encounter a problem with my code (or some other aspect of this project), raise an [issue](https://github.com/asb219/evaluate-SOC-models/issues) on GitHub.
+If you encounter a problem with my code (or some other aspect of this project), please raise an [issue](https://github.com/asb219/evaluate-SOC-models/issues) on GitHub.

 ### Known issues with MEND